How to improve your WiFi speed

-Apps like Dropbox and OneDrive can often run in the background without you knowing, especially if they're set to run on startup.
+Cloud storage apps like Dropbox and OneDrive can often run in the background without you knowing, especially if they're set to run on startup.
 If you don't need them running all the time (or at all), use this guide to stop them from starting when you turn your laptop on.

 Or, if you'd like these background apps to continue running, you can still limit their use of the internet so they're not slowing you down quite as much.